 Holiday Mashed Potatoes Recipe

-These holiday mashed potatoes are perfect for any family gathering!
+These holiday mashed potatoes are perfect for any family holiday!

 It is clean.

 Clean eating is about avoiding processed foods.
-If you purchase organic, pastured dairy products, then the fat just becomes a healthy part of your eating plan.
+If you purchase good quality dairy products, then the fat just becomes a healthy part of your eating plan.
 Yes, fat is healthy.
 We need fat.
 Good fat.
 Tasty fat.
+In moderation.

 This is the one dish that my family requests that I bring no matter where I’m going for the holidays.
 And since I’m cooking this year, you can bet it will be on my table for everyone this year too.
 No guilt, no regrets.
 Just happy faces around the table.
 And what better way to share clean eating than with something that tastes so sinfully good?